1. How much has the 2020 campaign cost so far?

 6. Is there any role left for small donors?

 Actually, there is.
 Both Vermont Senator Bernie Sanders (53%) and Massachusetts Senator Elizabeth Warren (52%) got more than half their money during the Democratic primaries from donors giving $200 or less.
-Trump, as of July 31, had drawn 55% of his funds that way.
-ActBlue, which has processed $1.7 billion in donations to federal Democratic candidates and committees since January 2019, lets donors give small amounts by swiping on a mobile phone.
+Through Aug.
+31, Trump’s re-election effort had drawn 49% of its funds that way.
+ActBlue, which has processed $2.3 billion in donations to federal Democratic candidates and committees since January 2019, lets donors give small amounts by swiping on a mobile phone.
 Republicans created WinRed.

 7. Isn’t this getting a little crazy?